-Certified Resume Writer, Career Coach, Business Writer
+Certified Resume Writer, Career Coach, and Business Writer

 As a job searcher, you probably have so many questions about job searching.
 However, once you’ve landed an interview, your excitement takes your questions to a whole new level.
 What will you wear?
 Will you know how to answer all the questions?
 Have you practiced giving nice firm handshakes?